Listen to the More Recipes About Music & Food Spotify Playlist

 Makes 2 sandwiches

-1 Hot Blooded chicken breast (about 8 ounces), sliced
+1 Hot Blooded Chicken (about 8 ounces), sliced (see recipe below)

 1 cup Kinda Like Dirty Rice (see recipe below)